neonwatty/control-notes/README.md

-# Degree Six | Blog

-Python demos and Jupyter notebooks associated with blogposts on [blog.dgsix.com](https://blog.dgsix.com)
+# A collection of notebooks on Dynamic Systems, Automatic Control, and Reinforcement Learning

-## Blogpost topics
+## Current topics
 [(Back to top)](#table-of-contents)

 ### Dynamic Systems